David Shentow: Appearance in films

 Historian Marcus R. Roberts consulted with David Shentow on his research on the Chemin Des Juifs (2015).

-Shentow is the central figure in the Ottawa-born documentary Director Koa Padolsky's film "Le Chemin des Juifs" (2017) which chronicles his Holocaust experiences during the war.
-‘Le Chemin des Juifs’ (The Road of the Jews) refers to a 4 kilometer concrete road poured and formed (under terrible condition and duress) by Belgian Jewish slave labourers: it was intended for attacks on England by heavy armoured vehicles and tanks.
+Shentow is the central figure in the Ottawa-born documentary Director Koa Padolsky's film Le Chemin des Juifs (2017), which chronicles his Holocaust experiences during the war.
+Le Chemin des Juifs (The Road of the Jews) refers to a 4-kilometer concrete road poured and formed (under terrible condition and duress) by Belgian Jewish slave labourers: it was intended for attacks on England by heavy armoured vehicles and tanks.
 The road is located in a nature reserve near the French coastline towns of Neufchâtel-Hardelot and Condette.
-Still visible in the concrete, are bare foot-prints of Jewish slave prisoners, the jack-boots of their German captors, and paw-prints of the vicious German Shepherd dogs.
+Still visible in the concrete are bare foot-prints of Jewish slave prisoners, the jack-boots of their German captors, and paw-prints of the vicious German Shepherd dogs.

-Shentow appears in the film Blind Love (2015 film).
+Shentow appears in the 2015 film Blind Love.

 David and his wife Rose participated on eight March of the Living missions.
 Over decades, hundreds of listeners became, as he termed it, "witnesses of the Holocaust" as Shentow shared his testimony in lectures at high schools, universities, police academies and for the Canadian military.